hiveeyes/beradio/doc/source/research/prior-art.rst

 ================
 Binary format, usually no message encapsulation, bare struct.

-It is very common to define structs and just send them over the air in their respective binary representation.
+It is common to define structs and just send them over the air in their respective binary representation.

 This kind of implementation gains a maximum of efficiency::